920-MSBI-Recruitment/P3-RevatureRecruitment/STARTUP.md

 * Navigate to the P3-RevatureRecruitment\Backups and Schemas directory and double click the RevatureDBSetup.sql file.
  * This should automatically open the script in SSMS.
 Alternatively, open the file in SSMS by clicking File->Open->File and navigating to the same folder.
 * Execute the script by clicking Execute, next to the green play button.
+ * If done properly, the Messages box at the bottom of the screen should say ```Commands completed successfully.```
+* Repeat this process for the RevatureDW_Schema.sql file.

 ### SSIS
+This section will detail how to use the SSIS packages to load the relational database and data warehouse with the information found the the dataset.
+These steps will detail the process for loading to a local SQL instance, though loading to an Azure SQL Server is a very similar process and will be explained where applicable.

 #### Requirements
 * Microsoft SQL Server 2016 or greater.
 * Microsoft SQL Server Management Studio